-In the development and maintenance of website templates, we often encounter such needs: to decide whether a certain HTML element on the page is displayed based on specific data conditions.For example, an article only displays the image tag when there is a thumbnail or when a custom field has content, and renders the corresponding block.This 'display on demand' mechanism not only makes the template code cleaner, avoids the appearance of empty tags or unnecessary visual elements on the page, but also significantly improves the user experience and page loading efficiency.
+In the development and maintenance of website templates, we often encounter the need to determine whether a certain HTML element on a page is displayed based on specific data conditions.For example, an article will only display an image tag if there is a thumbnail, or if a custom field has content, the corresponding block will be rendered.This on-demand display mechanism not only makes the template code more organized, avoids the appearance of empty tags or unnecessary visual elements on the page, but also significantly improves user experience and page loading efficiency.

-AnQiCMS uses a template engine that is similar to the Django template engine, providing powerful and flexible conditional judgment and loop control capabilities, allowing us to easily implement these dynamic display logic.Understanding and making good use of these features is the key to building efficient and elegant AnQiCMS website templates.
+AnQiCMS uses a template engine with syntax similar to Django's, which provides powerful and flexible conditional judgment and loop control capabilities, allowing us to easily implement these dynamic display logic.Understanding and effectively using these features is the key to building a highly efficient and elegant AnQiCMS website template.

-AnQiCMS template, the most basic and core condition control tool isifLabel.
-Through it, we can determine whether to retain or discard an HTML block based on the existence of variables, specific values, or comparisons between variables.
+AnQiCMS template, the most basic and core conditional control tool isifLabel.
+Through it, we can decide whether to keep or remove an HTML block based on the existence of variables, specific values, or comparisons between variables.

 {% if archive.Thumb %}